ibexa/documentation-user/docs/content_management/create_edit_content_items.md

 !!! note

-    The Content Type for the uploaded files is selected automatically by the system.
+    The content type for the uploaded files is selected automatically by the system.

 ![Multi-file upload](img/multi_file_upload.png)

 ## Edit new or existing Content items

-Each Content item is based on a [Content Type](create_edit_content_types.md).
-The Content Type defines what Fields you have to fill in when creating a new item.
+Each Content item is based on a [content type](create_edit_content_types.md).
+The content type defines what Fields you have to fill in when creating a new item.
 It may also determine the layout or style in which this item is displayed.